swiftsumner/Unreal_JabberwockHospital/README.md

-# Unreal_JabberwockHospital
+# Jabberwock Hospital: Personal Project using Unreal Engine 5 and blueprint programming
 I recreated the Jabberwock Hospital from Danganronpa 2: Goodbye Despair in 3D using Unreal Engine and Blender, and used blueprint programming to create events that trigger based on the time of day as well as events that are based on the player's position.

 Dangaonronpa 2 is a murder mystery game.
-Here are the screenshots from the original game that's mostly 2D.
+Here are the screenshots from the original game.
 ![hospital outside](https://github.com/user-attachments/assets/1c530dc1-45ea-41fa-936d-8a6caff88290)
 ![hospital lobby](https://github.com/user-attachments/assets/7b5ff54e-d3ce-4b5d-abc2-1a1a418b7c66)
 ![hallway](https://github.com/user-attachments/assets/f204c36d-82cf-4710-9072-a7b59602b900)